 Spastic Paralysis, though not a disease in itself, is a symptom of various diseases or conditions of the central nervous system that cause spasticity, or stiff or rigid muscles.
 It can be caused by trauma, infections, strokes, skull fractures, and injury to the brain or spinal

 cord.
 This damage may occur before or after birth.
 The effects of Spastic Paralysis involve a loss of control of muscles, and they can range from something small, like a speech impediment, to paralysis that prevents walking or other movement .
 The severity depends on the part of the brain or spinal cord that is damaged.

-Founded in 1952, the Spastic Paralysis Research Foundation’s purpose is to provide financial grants to top level medical and scientific researchers specializing in Spastic Paralysis and other diseases of the central nervous system.
+Founded in 1952, the Kiwanis Neuroscience Research Foundation’s purpose is to provide financial grants to top level medical and scientific researchers specializing in Spastic Paralysis and other diseases of the central nervous system.
 Research has included a number of related conditions, including Spina Bifida, Fragile X Syndrome, Cerebral Palsy, Alzheimer’s Disease, and premature birth and high-risk newborns.